 Be cool to the rookies

 If you have a newcomer in your circle, make sure you treat them with kindness.
 Just remember how powerful the effect weed had on you once you first started indulging in it, and how the wrong setting could make you feel uncomfortable and nervous.

 In case you’re smoking with someone and it’s their first time, be a good pot ambassador and make that first experience a pleasantly memorable one.

 There are a few exceptional rules that only apply for the use of bongs, so I wanted to clarify them separately for easier understanding.
 Nothing too complicated of course, but still quite important to know about.

 Changing the water is a must

-Stale bang water can easily ruin the otherwise wonderful experience, so if you’re the owner of the glass delight, be one step ahead of the curve and change it up regularly.
+Stale bong water can easily ruin the otherwise wonderful experience, so if you own a glass delight, get ahead of the curve and frequently change the water.

 The green hit

 The way to properly execute a green hit is to light only a fraction of the bowl, so there are additional fresh buds for other people in the circle to light up.
 Smoking burned weed full of ash and carbon residue can cause a heavy cough and is utterly unhealthy, so be a sport a leave some green for your friends.